 The holidays can be a busy time of the year filled with cocktail parties, nights out with friends, and family gatherings.
-Just because your schedule seems a little more “full” than usual doesn’t mean you have to kiss your healthy lifestyle goodbye!
-In this post, I’m going to show you how to stay healthy by exercising, making smart food choices and focusing on emotional wellbeing through the holidays.
+Just because your schedule seems a little more “full” than usual doesn’t mean you have to kiss your healthy lifestyle goodbye.
+In this post, I’m sharing how you can stay healthy by exercising, making smart food choices and focusing on emotional wellbeing through the holidays.

 Is it just me or does this fall season seem to be flying by?
 I think I’m still in a little bit of denial that Thanksgiving is next week, since I’m still in shorts and a t-shirt trying to stay as cool as possible here in Florida.
 It’s always a gamble as to whether I’ll be wearing shorts and flip flops or my beloved jeans and boots on Thanksgiving Day.

 Another reason I attribute time traveling at warp speed is because of my crazy busy schedule.
 I don’t know about you, but every year around the holidays my calendar seems to double in size.
-Whether it’s picking up an extra shift at work, spending time with friends and family, or gearing up for that holiday work party, there’s always something going on!
+Whether it’s the additional catering jobs, spending time with friends and family, or doing holiday shopping, there’s always something going on!

 With so much to do (not to mention all of the sweets and treats that we are surrounded by), it can be easy to let our healthy habits slip.
 I know I often let other commitments take over my time to exercise, or I’m too easily tempted by that sweet treat calling my name.